AndiKod/sherpa/readme.md

 ### Files

-- Create files from default or custom Templates
+- Create files from Templates
 - Write text into a file without opening it (quick notes)
 - Open file with chosen default editor or alternatives
 - Read the content of a file, inside the terminal
-- Open .md files in the Browser as .html with zero config (Calpin)
+- Open .md files in the Browser as .html with no config (Calepin)
-- Preview file contents withing Ranger file explorer
+- Preview file contents within Ranger file explorer
 - *[Search, filter, manage files ...with Unix tools]*

 ### Folders

 - Create folders with $defRoot as starting point
-- List content (from anywhere) normal, .hidden files, detailed
+- List folder content, normal, .hidden files, detailed
 - Rename folders.
 Works also with files, like `rename old new`
 - *[Infos and manage ...with Unix tools]*